gtpo/docs/content/community/tools/index.md

 title: "Tools"
 ---

-These pages provide more information on the various tools available to the Mendix Community:
+These pages provide more information on the tools available to the Mendix Community:

 * [The Community Site](the-community-site)
 * [How to Set Up Your Community Profile](how-to-set-up-your-profile)